devwinston/news-scraper/README.md

 Scrapes news articles and generates article summaries.

-Web scraping with Cheerio and summary generation with OpenAI.
+- Web scraping with Cheerio and summary generation with OpenAI.
+- Responsive design for desktop and mobile views.

 [Live Site](https://news-scraper-yhkw.onrender.com)